Betting Exchange Sites

 Introduced as a direct competitor to Betfair, it sets itself apart by charging a 2% commission compared to Betfair’s 5%.

-The UK’s original and favourite betting exchange, which was launched in 2000.
+The original and favourite betting exchange, which was launched in 2000.
 Bet on a huge range of sports quickly and easily.

-What is trading betting exchange?
+What is trading at a betting exchange?

 Betting Exchange Guide: Key Concepts

-• ‘Community’ betting – exchanges offer ‘Player vs Player’ betting.
+- ‘Community’ betting – Exchanges offer ‘Player vs Player’ betting.
 You are not up against a bookmaker, but against players who are betting against your selection.

-• Better odds and value – as we’ve mentioned, betting at an exchange generally offers better odds and value, increasing your returns.
+- Better odds and value – As we’ve mentioned, betting at an exchange generally offers better odds and value, increasing your returns.

 The differences compared to matched betting

-The best bonuses for betting exchange
+The best bonuses at betting exchanges

-Because betting exchanges are essentially ‘Player vs Player’ betting platforms, promotions can be difficult to come by.
+As betting exchanges are essentially ‘Player vs Player’ betting platforms, promotions can be difficult to come by.
 So, if you’re looking to take advantage of lots of bonuses, exchanges probably aren’t the right place for you.

 However, it’s not all bad news.
 Some betting exchange sites, such as Betfair, do sometimes offer promotions that grant free bets to be used on their platform.